Yoctol/bottender/docs/advanced-guides-deployment.md

 - Set ZEIT Now to version 2.0
 - Use `@now/node` to bundle `server.js`
 - Put `bottender.config.js` and `index.js` into `includeFiles`.
-ZEIT Now uses `ncc` and `webpack bundler` under the hood, so we need to tell them to put those two files into the bundle)
+ZEIT Now uses `ncc` and `webpack bundler` under the hood, so you need to tell them to put those two files into the bundle)
 - Route all (/.\*) to `server.js`
 - Add your chat channel specific environment variables from `.env` to env.
 The number of environment variables various from the chat channel you use.
 - (optional) If you are debugging your app, you may set `DEBUG` env to `bottender*,messaging-api*`